Would you like to know how many people have visited this page? Or how reputable the author is? Simply

-People for the Ethical Treatment of Animals (PETA), with more than 5 million members and supporters, is the largest animal rights organization in the world.
+People for the Ethical Treatment of Animals (PETA), with 6.5 million members and supporters, is the largest animal rights organization in the world.
 PETA focuses its attention on the four areas in which the largest numbers of animals suffer the most intensely for the longest periods of time: on factory farms, in laboratories, in the clothing trade, and in the entertainment industry.
 PETA staffers have had their articles and opinion pieces published in everything from BUST magazine to The Wall Street Journal, and several staffers post pieces to OpEdNews.com using this account.

 (1 comments) SHARE Thursday, February 27, 2014 Zoos' dirty little secret

 The public killing of the 18-month-old giraffe Marius at the Copenhagen Zoo should be a wake-up call: Zoos are businesses whose "merchandise" is living, feeling animals, and unwanted animals are routinely unloaded in unsavory ways.

 (1 comments) SHARE Tuesday, December 17, 2013 There's no call for cruelty in Christmas

 Santa belongs at the mall.
 Reindeer do not.
 Help make the holidays brighter for animals by refusing to patronize reindeer photo ops, horse-drawn carriage rides and "living" Nativity scenes.

 (1 comments) SHARE Saturday, September 7, 2013 "Saving" Animals at Any Cost Can Be a Dangerous Proposition

 Making animal shelters "no-kill" is certainly a worthy goal.
 But halting euthanasia at shelters before reducing the number of animals who are born creates more problems than it solves and leaves many animals to suffer a fate far worse than a painless death.

 (1 comments) SHARE Thursday, June 6, 2013 A 'snip' in time saves felines

 June is Adopt a Shelter Cat Month--the perfect time to save a life by adopting a cat from an animal shelter or reputable breed-rescue group.
 But if we want to one day celebrate "There Are No More Shelter Cats in Need of Adoption" Month, spaying and neutering are the keys.

 (1 comments) SHARE Thursday, May 9, 2013 On Mother's Day, don't forget animal moms

 Some of the best mothers in the world are found in the animal kingdom, yet few animal moms on today's farms are ever allowed to nurture their babies as nature intended.
 This Mother's Day, honor all mothers " with a vegan celebration.